Yelp/dataloader-codegen/README.md

 ```

 2. `properties` are not returned in a nested object, but spread at the same level as the `id`. (see `getFilmsV2` in [swapi example](./examples/swapi/swapi-server.js))
 3. All `properties` should be optional in the response object.
+To enfore that, we require `swaggerLink`, `swaggerPath` and `httpMethod` defined in the config.
 4. The resouce must have a one-to-one correspondence between the input "properties" and the output "properties".
    (i.e. if we request property "name", the response must have "name" in it, and no extra data assciated with it.)